 People who have difficulty swallowing food can have different symptoms that they experience differently.
 For some, it may feel like something is stuck in your throat or chest.
 Others feel they have a tight throat and their food gets stuck, or comes back up into their mouth again.
 Some feel that their oesophagus hurts when swallowing, they get pain in their chest or feel full quickly when they eat.
 Also common is soreness or even pain and a feeling of swelling when touching the skin at the sides of the throat or behind the ear.
 These may be symptoms of a hiatus hernia.
 With a hiatus hernia, it is harder to swallow solid and drier textures like rice, chicken or meat, while liquids work smoothly.
 If you also have trouble swallowing liquids, there may be a neurological cause.

 All symptoms have a negative impact on the quality of life of those who suffer.
 Meals, which are usually pleasant moments, will be a struggle.
 The problems can come and go, and over time may occur more frequently or constantly.
+If you have swallowing difficulties it is important to contact your gp to find out the reason behind the problems and rule out any illnesses.

 The most common cause of having difficulty swallowing (oesophageal intermittent dysphagia) is a hiatus hernia.